ftsrg/BME-MODES3/yakindu-codes/README.md

 The development of this module started in August 2015, because severe bugs in the Verifier module of [BridgePoint](http://xtuml.org) (v5.1.0) that resulted in malfunction of the distributed system.
 Thus we switched to [Yakindu Statecharts](https://www.itemis.com/en/yakindu/statechart-tools/) that is a more reliable statechart designer and code-generator framework.

 So state machines created with BridgePoints have been transformed to Yakindu statecharts.
 Besides, source codes have been generated from statecharts.
-This repository contains (1) the statecharts, (2) the generated source code from the statecharts, (3) additional codes which are neccessary to communicate with the model railway track.
+This repository contains (1) the statecharts, (2) the generated source code from the statecharts, (3) additional codes which are necessary to communicate with the model railway track.

 Statecharts which belong to the respective turnouts can be run separately, see [Use](https://github.com/FTSRG/BME-MODES3/tree/master/yakindu-codes#use) section below.